fatemehes75/etl-powerbi-customer-analytics/README.md

   * Extracting data stored in an S3 bucket on AWS, transforming it within Snowflake, and loading it into Power BI for visualization.

 ## Dataset Description:
-The dataset used in this project consists of 286,392 entries across 36 columns, capturing detailed information about orders placed by customers on the e-commerce website.
+The dataset used in this project consists of 286,392 entries across 36 columns, capturing detailed information about customer orders on the e-commerce website.
 The dataset includes both numerical and categorical data, such as:

 Numerical Data: Item ID, quantity ordered, price, value, discount amount, total, customer ID, year, reference number, age, zip code, and discount percentage.
 Categorical Data: Order ID, order date, and order status.